 For the instant pot:

-- Place the broth, chicken breast, ro-tel, and the taco seasoning into the instant pot.
+- Place the broth, chicken breast, ro-tel, and taco seasoning into the instant pot.

 - Close the lid, and set the vent to "sealing"